napsugarinf/SaquAPI_FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
 Later we updated it to Angular CLI : 14.2.9.

 ## Description of the project
-The application has got two features.
+The application has got modes.
 User and Admin.
 User
 Each room has got a number, therefore the users are identified by the room number.